Itarix/GO_Paris_Saclay_2021/README.md

 This project was created for iGEM team of GO Paris Saclay 2021.
 This tools was used to compare miARN.

+The project has been uploaded on github because Igem's rule.
+This repo will not be updated.

+If you want other version or create issue => https://gitlab.com/Itarix/py-arn.

 # Requirements